 - 1/2 lemon

 - One gallon jug with lid and airlock

 - Sanitizer (I like One Step brand)

 - large pot, big spoon, and funnel are also very helpful

-First you want to make sure that you sanitize everything that will come in contact with your mead making, including the jug and lid, large pot, big spoon and funnel.
-Keep your sanitizer handy in case you need it later on.
+First, make sure to sanitize everything that will come in contact with your mead making, including the jug and lid, large pot, big spoon and funnel.
+Keep the sanitizer handy in case you need it later on.

 Once it comes to a boil turn off the heat and let the flowers steep for at least 20 minutes or so.
 While the water is still warm add the honey and stir it until it dissolves.